Mole Removal Cost: 2026 Pricing Guide

 • Install underground barriers.
 Hardware cloth (half-inch mesh) buried 12 to 18 inches deep around garden beds or the lawn perimeter blocks mole entry into protected areas.
 This is labor-intensive to install but provides durable protection.

 • Schedule follow-up monitoring.
 Many mole removal programs include a seasonal return visit to check for new activity before a reinfestation gets established.
+Our pest control plans guide covers ongoing service options that include monitoring for yard pests.
 Catching the problem early reduces the number of visits required.

 • Plant mole-deterring species.
 Some homeowners plant daffodils, marigolds, or alliums along yard borders, as moles reportedly avoid areas with these plants.
 Evidence is anecdotal but the plants cause no harm.